Table of Contents[Hide][Show]

 The lectins in legumes are an important protective measure for the bean plant, and a potentially harmful one for humans.
 Before the dawn of genetically modified disease resistant soybeans (gee, thanks Monsanto) and their corresponding toxic pesticides and herbicides, legume plants were actually quite able to defend themselves.

 Lectins are specific proteins that bind to carbohydrates, and exist in plants in varying levels as a protective mechanism.
-When animals who are not adapted to consuming particular types of lectins eat them, they will experience pain or death.
+As Dr. Steven Gundry explains:

 At the extreme, lectins are potent enough to be a biological warfare agent as in the case of ricin.
 Ricin is a lectin isolated in the castor oil bean and it acts on certain protein cells, allowing the ricin to enter the cell and prevent protein synthesis, eventually leading to cell death.